What Is Duckpin Bowling? A Complete Guide to This Unique Bowling Style

 Why Is Duckpin Bowling So Hard?

-No one has bowled a sanctioned perfect 300 game in duckpin bowling since 1954.
+No one has ever bowled a sanctioned perfect 300 game in duckpin bowling.

 That's not a typo.
 Even professional bowlers struggle to break 200.